-Take a look at the charts below to see the different between think pink aerolite and isotherm ceiling insulation r-values.
+Take a look at the charts below to see the difference between think pink aerolite and isotherm ceiling insulation R-values.
 People often ask the question “aerolite vs isotherm”.
-The r-values of the product is very important, it measures the heat flow through the product and how effectively the product with work for you.
+The R-values of the product is very important, it measures the heat flow through the product and how effectively the product with work for you.

 Think Pink Aerolite R-value thickness table

 R-value – or more commonly known as Thermal Resistance is an indication of the performance of the product.
 A higher R-value will mean a better insulating effect the insulation will have.

 The K-value is determined in an accredited laboratory and the thickness of the product is determined by the manufacturer.

 A sample of the product will be produced by the manufacturer at a stated density (weight) and will be sent to the laboratory for testing.
 What needs to be achieved here, is a low K-value (thermal conductivity).
 The product needs to be a bad conductor of heat flow.

 Once the results come back for the k-value, the R-value can measure effectively, example: